garrandall/popular-music-data/tracks/together-we-can-make-such-sweet-music-the-spinners.md

 Oh, together we can make such sweet music
 Together we can make it right
-Whoa, whoa, together we can make such sweet music Together we can make it right, ooh, ooh
+Whoa, whoa, together we can make such sweet music Together we can make it right, oh oh

 Whoa, whoa, I know the love we share is locked in our hearts